 The short answer to the doubt, though in itself not necessarily the conclusive one, is to point to the working class in history – what it has done and what it has tried to do.
 And not only to the great, big-scale, world-shaking deeds and attempted deeds and projects of the working class.
 There are many smaller actions and attempts by the working class which are buried, unmarked and unknown, in the subsoil of modern history.

-For it is the victors who write history.
+For, of course, it is the victors who write history.
 The history of wars between countries and empires, and especially of the war of classes, where the defeated working class can so easily be misrepresented in the aftermath.
 Those who resisted are “Luddites”, senseless malcontents, justly defeated and conquered Calibans, dark forces from the subsoil of society, the yahoos, the morlocks, the weasels.
 The history of much of the working class, much of the time, is lost, sifted out by historians.

 Just as the many local acts of resistance to the movement of food out of the country that must have occurred in the 1840s Irish famine are lost, buried in the obscurity of old newspaper files, so that the overall picture is one of passive acceptance of their own starvation, so too with many other aspects of the history of the working class.